 nodes=1:ppn=32with a walltime of 48 hours or less, and the scheduler will put you on the 1 TB node.

 - GPU jobs may request any number of cores and either 1 or 2 GPUs.
+Request 2 GPUs per a node by adding the following directive to your batch script:

 Using OSC Resources